kelvneo/CS2040C-Codes/README.md

 This module is the sibling of CS2040, where they use Java instead of C++.

+For more information about the module, visit this website: http://www.comp.nus.edu.sg/~stevenha/cs2040c.html

 ## Disclaimer Warning
 Not all the source codes found in this repository will give you "Accepted" as I may have coded it halfway or have given up on it.